UberSDR

 Minimal CPU requirements means even 10 year old mini PCs can support 50+ simultaneous channels.

-An Intel N100 can support multiple users and modest skimming with ease.
+An Intel N100 can support multiple users and modest skimming.

 For multi mode all band skimming, high performance stations with good all band SNR should consider a more powerful CPU, such as a 13th Gen i7 or Ryzen equivalent MiniPC.